-- IG2.52 Investment reserves (realised and unrealised investment gains and exchange gains), surpluses carried forward, resilience and similar reserves, contingency and closed fund reserves which may be included in the statutory liabilities for solvency purposes under the PRA rules, should be considered to assess the extent to which they should be included in the long-term business provision (see paragraph IG2.42). - IG2.53 The investment return (which includes movements in realised and unrealised investment gains and losses) and related tax charges on assets representing reserves which are held within the long-term fund for solvency purposes under the PRA rules should be credited to the technical account for long-term business.
-Allocations may then be made as appropriate to the non-technical account in accordance with paragraphs IG2.65 and IG2.66 or to the FFA. - 16 Implementation Guidance to accompany FRS 103 (March 2014) Section 2
+- IG2.52 Investment reserves (realised and unrealised investment gains and exchange gains), surpluses carried forward, resilience and similar reserves, contingency and closed fund reserves which may be included in the statutory liabilities for solvency purposes under the PRA rules, should be considered to assess the extent to which they should be included in the long-term business provision (see paragraph IG2.42). - IG2.53 The investment return (which includes movements in realised and unrealised investment gains and losses) and related tax charges on assets representing reserves which are held for the relevant long-term insurance business for solvency purposes should be credited to the technical account for long-term business.
+Allocations may then be made as appropriate to the non-technical account in accordance with paragraphs IG2.65 and IG2.66 or to the FFA.
+When the regulatory framework does not require the entity to set up a long-term fund for its long-term insurance business, the entity shall make the allocations as appropriate between the technical and non-technical account and disclose the basis of its allocation in the notes to the financial statements.